Review: Chase Sapphire Preferred Card

 Conclusion

-The Chase Sapphire Preferred is a staple in the US Points and Miles game for good reason.
-The ability to offset the annual fee with Chase Offers and Hotel Credit (if you can use it) make the card a reliable way to access one of the last great hotel programs, Hyatt.
+The Chase Sapphire Preferred Card is a staple in the US Points and Miles game for good reason.
+The ability to offset the annual fee with Chase Offers and Hotel Credit (if you can use it) makes the card a reliable way to access one of the last great hotel programs, Hyatt.

-While competitors exist, the Sapphire Preferred is the clear winner by having the best transfer partners, insurance, and eco-system for generating points.
+While competitors exist, the Sapphire Preferred is the clear winner by having the best transfer partners, insurance, and ecosystem for generating points.

 Daniel Burkett